zoetw88/MARS/README.md

 ## Future Features
  - New messages alert
- - member center
+ - Member center
  - Points system to read interview reviews at no charge
- - payment mechanism
+ - Payment mechanism

 ## Contact